HabitLite/HabitLite/temp_level requirements.md

 })
 ```

-//user should have progress

-//there should be a level table that has:
-  //max HP
-  //max XP

 //in user/levelUp api route, progress should be set depending on XP-(last_level's_maxXP) / (current_level's_maxXP - last_level's_maxXP)
   //last level will be the level before updating the level while current level will be the level after updating the level